Oxycontin Uses, Side Effects, & Dangers

 The uses of oxycodone as a prescription medication include pain management, particularly for severe pain.
 OxyContin is specifically a time-release version of oxycodone, which means that it can be taken for around-the-clock pain management.

 OxyContin, because of its strength and addiction potential, is only supposed to be given to patients whose pain isn’t manageable with other treatment options.

-OxyContin, when taken as directed, should have a lower risk of addiction than immediate-release opioids.
-This is because the drug’s effects are released slowly over a period of about 12 hours or so.
+OxyContin is an extended-release medication, so it should have a lower risk of addiction than immediate-release opioids.
+The drug’s effects are released slowly over a period of about 12 hours or so.

 However, some people do abuse OxyContin medications in order to get the full, potent effects all at one time.
-OxyContin tablets can be crushed and snorted or dissolved and injected.
-This leads to a feeling of euphoria and an opioid high but also increases the likelihood of risks such as overdosing.
+OxyContin tablets can be crushed and snorted or dissolved and injected, which leads to a feeling of euphoria and an opioid high but also increases the likelihood of risks such as overdosing.

-In general, side effects of OxyContin medication include feeling dizzy and lightheaded, drowsiness, sedation, nausea, vomiting, headache, constipation, dry mouth, and sweating.
-Other rare but serious side effects of OxyContin can include feeling faint, depression, and abnormalities in heart rate.
+In general, side effects of OxyContin medication include feeling dizzy and lightheaded, drowsiness, sedation, nausea, vomiting, headache, constipation, dry mouth and sweating.
+Other rare but serious side effects of OxyContin can include depression and abnormalities in heart rate.

-Oxycodone does have the risk of depressing breathing in anyone, but this is higher in people with serious lung diseases, and elderly or debilitated patients.
+Oxycodone does have the risk of depressing breathing abilities, but this often occurs in people with serious lung diseases, and elderly or debilitated patients.